covid-at-home/covid-at-home/level3.md

 ### Go bag

-If the condition deteriorates to the point that you / the patient need to go to hospital, you will not have time to think about what to pack.
-So prepare beforehand a bag that contains:
+If the condition deteriorates to the point that you / the patient need to go to hospital, **you will not have time or be in the mood to think about what to pack**.
+So prepare beforehand a small bag with a zipper and that contains:
+* A piece of paper with, in clearly readable print:
+  * identifying information: Name, date of birth, address
+  * Names, addresses and telephone numbers of loved ones and next of kin.
+  * ( maybe: pincode to patient's telephone )
+* Government issued ID, or a copy of that
+* Health-ID card, health insurance card, whatever is applicable where you are
-* a set or two of simple fresh clothes
+* A set or two of simple and compact fresh clothes
+* Bath slippers, flip-flops
+* Spare glasses if available
-* a toothbrush and toothpaste
+* Toothbrush, toothpaste
-* The patient's living will document, if applicable
+* Patient's living will document, if applicable
-* Contact information of the patient's loved ones on paper
-* phone charger if you have a extra
+* Phone charger if you have an extra
 * USB battery pack if you have one
-* previous days of the patient illness diary
+* Previous days of the patient illness diary

-And then remember to put phone, charger and today's page of the illness diary in the bag before you go.
-Remember that there may be no visits in hospital and COVID-19 patients may be in far-away makeshift hospitals.
-Don't forget phone or charger!
+And then remember to put glasses, phone, charger and today's page of the illness diary in the bag before you go.
+Remember that there are likely no visits allowed in hospital and COVID-19 patients may be in far-away makeshift hospitals.
+Don't forget glasses, phone or charger!